ARMmbed/icetea/README.md

 #### Optional

-There is punch of optional dependencies which brings some optional features, like `coloredlogs` which decorate your console outputs with all kind of colors.
+There are some optional dependencies that brings some optional features, like `coloredlogs` which decorate your console outputs with all kind of colors.

-All optional dependencies are declared [here](extra_requirements.txt) and they can be installed using pip.
+All optional dependencies are declared [`extra_requirements.txt`](extra_requirements.txt) and they can be installed using pip.
 Note that you need `extra_requirements.txt` file locally.

 ```